VuongMinhTuan/Machine-Learning/README.md

 # Machine-Learning
-This is my machine learning projects for studying
+This is my machine learning file for studying